 - Can El Niňo have an effect on Zika transmission?
 Yes or No

 (The Aedes aegypti mosquito breeds in still water.
 Severe drought, flooding, heavy rains and temperature rises are all known effects of El Niño.
-An increase in mosquitoes can be expected due to expanding and favorable breeding sites.)
+An increase in mosquitoes can be expected due to expanding and favorable breeding sites.) source?

 - Can the Aedes mosquito travel from country to country and region to region?
 Yes or No

-(The Aedes mosquito is a weak flyer; it cannot fly more than 400 meters.
-However it may be possible for the mosquito to be transported from one place to another accidentally and introduce Zika virus to new areas.)
+(The Aedes aegypti mosquito is a weak flyer; it cannot fly more than 150 yards.
+However it may be possible for the mosquito to be transported from one person to another who goes from travels and introduces the Zika virus to new areas.)

 4. Pregnancy